cl0ver012/Amazon-Scraper/README.md

 ![Amazon Scraper](https://i.imgur.com/Dh9IW25.png)

-Welcome to Amazon Scraper!
-Use this program to scrape amazon for your desired items.
-Functionality: scraping multiple amazon web pages for your item, setting a price range for your item, csv output, and more to come!
+Functionality: scraping multiple amazon web pages for your item, setting a price range for your item, csv output, and more!

 ## Dependencies: